tudangrogo/documentation-example-/doc/Get_started.md

 -   Windows: to be updated
 ```

-After you familiar with the
+After you familiar with a simple project let's get started with a Wi-LE project with this [Wi-LE example](./wile_project_start.md ':)').

 If you **installed with IDE** there will be an **instruction on the IDE extension** which is self elaboration.